microsoft/vscode-ai-toolkit/README.md

 ### Available Actions

-Upon launching AI Toolkit, you can select from the following options:
+Upon launching AI Toolkit from VS Code side bar, you can select from the following options:

-- Find a supported model and download locally
+- Find a supported model from **Model Catalog** and download locally
-- Test model inference in the Playground
+- Test model inference in the **Model Playground**
-- Fine-tune model locally or remotely
+- Fine-tune model locally or remotely in **Model Fine-tuning**
-- Deploy fine-tuned models to cloud
+- Deploy fine-tuned models to cloud via command palette for AI Toolkit

 ### Model Fine-tuning